Not counting the Romans, there’s been an Italian presence in London since medieval times.

 The other neighbourhood where Italians have made a big mark of course is Soho, opening low-priced restaurants in the area from back in Victorian times, with Italian delis and eateries still dotting its streets to this day.
 Algerians may have beaten them to the coffee, but Italians had the last laugh: the Algerian Coffee Stores on Old Compton Street, founded by a Mr Hassan from Algieria in 1887, has been in the hands of a London-Italian family since 1946.
 The Bar Italia at 22 Frith Street opened in 1949, but it was the Moka Bar, just down the street at number 29 (now gone, partly thanks to Beat novelist William Burroughs), which boasted London’s first Gaggia espresso machine.
 Installed in 1953, it started a whole Soho coffee-bar craze, of which the Bar Italia, outdating all of them, is now the last survivor.
 The 1950s is also when pizzas – then known as “Italian rarebit” – first became popular in London.

 In fact, London-Italians have made a big mark on our food culture, well beyond pizzas and pasta.
-It was actually a Ticinese (Swiss Italian) by the name of Carlo Gatti, rather than an Italian as such, who introduced ice-cream to London (and Ticino is of course famous for its spaghetti harvest).
+It was actually a Ticinese (Swiss Italian) by the name of Carlo Gatti, rather than an Italian as such, who introduced ice-cream to London (and Ticino is of course known for its spaghetti harvest).
 Sadly, the famous London-Italian ice-cream firm, Marine Ices of Chalk Farm, is little more than a brand name now.
 Meanwhile, that most Cockney of institutions, pie and mash, has a big London-Italian connection, with the Manze family in Bermondsey running London’s oldest pie and mash shop.
 And London continues to welcome Italians, of course, to this day: benvenuti.